Will Smith appears to kill Chris Rock in joke about wife Jada Pinkett

 Ariana DeBos won the Academy Award for Best Supporting Actress on Sunday night for her electric performance as Anita in Steven Spielberg’s “West Side Story” remake.

-In addition to becoming the first Afro Latina to win an Oscar, DeBos’ win is also notable as it is only the third time in 94 ceremonies that two different actors have won an Oscar for playing the same character.
+In addition to becoming the first Afro Latina to win an Oscar, DeBos’ win is also notable as it is only her third time in 94…